initbiz/cumuluscore-plugin/README.md

 <a name="testing"></a>
 ## Testing Cumulus
 Cumulus tests are written using Selenium 2, using `Initbiz.selenium2tests` plugin.
 If you want to test Cumulus then in `tests/` directory you have a `fixtures/themes` directory where theme for testing is stored.
 Contribution is very welcomed :)

-<a name="futureplans"></a>
-## Future plans

-The most important future plans:
-* Add settings to manage automatically adding users to clusters and groups
-* Integrate menu with `RainLab.Pages` menu builder
-* Cleanup the code.
-We know it's not a poem.
-We are still working on it.